Emergency Medical Services Professions | Tyler Junior College

 Emergency Medical Services Professions

-We have state of the art facilities including a full ambulance, decked-out with the latest emergency healthcare equipment.
+We have state-of-the-art facilities including a built-in ambulance simulator, decked out with the latest emergency healthcare equipment.
 Our faculty brings their experience to the classroom every day to provide hands-on, real-world training.

-Upon completion of the EMT program, you can apply as an emergency medical technician.
-If you complete the paramedic certificate, you're qualified to apply as a licensed paramedic.
+Upon completion of the EMT program, you can apply as an emergency medical technician in the state of Texas.
+If you complete the paramedic A.A.S., you are qualified to apply as a licensed paramedic.

 The program is accredited by the Commission on Accreditation of Allied Health Programs (www.caahep.org) upon the recommendation of the Committee Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).